April Update

 More flowers from my yard.

-I also felt a little bit of a spring cleaning energy.
-I allocated it to errands that had been postponed for quite a while, but also to think a little bit more about decorating my home further this year.
+I also experienced spring cleaning energy.
+I allocated it to errands that had been postponed previously, but also to think a little bit more about decorating my home further this year.
 The first action that I took was to frame a gorgeous pixel art image that I found last month.

 I chose the style of the rendering for the nostalgia, but the subject of the art is just as magnificent as the original.
 I feel great every time I look at it.